-- If it's a hotel, do they give reduced room rates for guests?
+- If it's a hotel, does it give reduced room rates for guests?

-Over the years, Brits have accepted haggling's rude and impolite, when it's neither.
-This is never more true than in the wedding industry, where snooty venues and dress shops can try to give the impression haggling is not the done thing.
+Over the years, Brits have apparently come to accept that haggling's rude and impolite, when it's neither.
+This is never more true than in the wedding industry, where some of the snootier venues and dress shops can give the impression haggling is not the done thing.

 This mass hypnosis has left the knowing few with big bargains, and companies' profits intact.
 The truth is most wedding suppliers are open to negotiation – while haggling cuts profits, if you wouldn't book them at that price anyway, this way they still get work.